gkhandelwal/ProgramingAssignment2/README.md

 ProgramingAssignment2
 =====================

-This is part of Coursera Assignment
+This is part of Coursera Assignment of R Programming.